This country-specific Q&A provides an overview to intellectual property law in Israel.

 A contract for the granting of a unique or exclusive license requires a written document.

-In order to record an assignment of rights, a suitable request in writing needs to be submitted with the ILPTO.
-This request must include an original Deed of Assignment that includes a statement that to the best of the assignor’s knowledge the record of the assignment will not cause confusion amongst the public.
+In order to record an assignment of rights, a suitable request in writing needs to be submitted with the ILPTO by the assignee.
+This request must include an original Deed of Assignment that includes a statement that to the best of the assignee or assignor’s knowledge, the record of the assignment will not cause confusion amongst the public.
 If such a statement is not indicated in the deed of assignment document, a separate suitable affidavit may be provided.

 Is there a requirement to register an assignment of any of these intellectual property rights and, if so, what is the consequence of failing to register?

 The ownership of design and patents are officially recorded at the Patent Office.
 The transfer of rights in a patent or design may be done in writing and should be recorded in order to be valid against third parties.

 The assignment should be recorded with the ILPTO as soon as possible, or any use of the mark by the assignee may not be attributed to the assignee, which may lead to non-use cancellation actions.

 What are the requirements to licence a third party to use each of the intellectual property rights described above?